KomaEc/crown/README.md

 # in crown folder
 ./mkcomparison.sh
 ```
 The table could be found in `comparison/laertes-laertes/evaluation.csv` and `comparison/laertes-crown/evaluation.csv`.
-Together they reproduce the `laertes` column in Table 2.
+Some error messages may appear.
+They are caused by the fact that we are using a more up-to-date compiler version.
+The last colume of these tables reproduce the `laertes` column in Table 2.

 #### Test
 As claimed in the paper, libtree, rgba, quadtree, urlparser, genann, buffer are associated with unit tests, and the translated versions pass all these tests.